-Notably, the Hispanic population has had the largest population increase exceeding 50 percent of the nation's population growth with over 50 million of them between 2000 and 2010 U. S. Census (Passel, Cohn, & Lopez, 2011).
-Hispanics being a large population and a large percentage being of low-income status (DeNavas-Walt et al., 2014), college access at the expense of incurring substantial debt results in financial strain for Hispanic graduates.
-Huelsman (2015) indicated that Latino students have equal borrowing rate as white students at 63% and slightly lower than white at public institutions.
-It could indicate that whites attend more expensive public universities, and Latino students at private Non-profit schools, where 87% borrow.
+Notably, the Hispanic population has had the largest population increase and exceeding 50 percent of the nation's population growth with over 50 million (Passel, Cohn, & Lopez, 2011, p.
+1).
+Hispanics being a large population and a large percentage being of low-income status (DeNavas-Walt et al., 2014, p.6), college access at the expense of incurring substantial debt results in financial strain for Hispanic graduates.
+Huelsman (2015) indicated in his research that Latino students have equal borrowing rate as white students at 63% and slightly lower than white at public institutions.
+It could indicate that whites attend more expensive public universities, and Latinos have a different attitude in borrowing (p.
+8).
+"However, borrowing rates are far higher for Latino students at private Non-profit schools, where 87% borrow.
 Average debt at private Non-profits is actually higher for Latino students than for Black and white students" (Huelsman, 2015, p.
 8).
 Figure 1 in the Appendix reflects a significant disparity in borrowing and institutional type, specifically for Hispanics or Latinos.

-Upon review of the economics of educational indebtedness, authors reassessed Becker's (1964) human capital theory.
+Upon review of the economics of educational indebtedness, we review Becker's (1964) human capital theory.
 Becker (1964) describes two conclusions of the human capital theory which, the first, describes employer provided training that both employee and employer have vested interest in reciprocity of skills attained by the employee, and the increase in output for the company.
-Secondly, training the person and having him/her invests in themselves leads to forgoing of present earnings, have educational expenditures, with the expectations of higher future earnings (Becker, 1964; Kessler & Lülfesmann, 2006).
+Secondly, training the person and having he/she invests in themselves leads to forgoing of present earnings, have educational expenditures, with the expectations of higher future earnings (Becker, 1964; Kessler & Lülfesmann, 2006, p.
+903).
 This study focuses on the second conclusion where people are more willing to invest in themselves to increase their marketability and likelihood of higher future earnings.

 In this case, Hispanics who generally are of low-income background, desire to increase their economic mobility by accessing higher education.
-Since tuition has increased dramatically throughout the years, Hispanics of low-income background do not have sufficient expected family contribution, grant monies generally do not cover a substantial portion of their tuition, and are then required to fund their education through the use of student loans (Elliott & Friedline, 2013).
+Since tuition has increased dramatically throughout the years, Hispanics of low-income background do not have sufficient expected family contribution, grant monies generally do not cover a substantial portion of their tuition, and are then required to fund their education through the use of student loans (Elliott & Friedline, 2013, p.
+135).

-While Hispanics are among the highest in borrowing rates and average at higher debt amounts (Huelsman, 2015), starting salaries for Hispanic graduates are the lowest among all groups (Baum & O'Malley, 2003; Price, 2004).
+While Hispanics are among the highest in borrowing rates and average at higher debt amounts (Huelsman, 2015, p.
+8), starting salaries for Hispanic graduates are the lowest among all groups (Baum & O'Malley, 2003; Price, 2004).
 This amplifies the economic issues that Hispanics will face following graduation.
 According to the Baccalaureate and Beyond Longitudinal Study (B&B: 08/12), Figure 2 in the Appendix indicates the annualized salary, by race/ethnicity, for their primary job after graduating with a degree.
-The Hispanic graduates had the lowest annualized starting salary at \$40,784.60 compared to the Non-Hispanic population (\$45,369.70 for Whites, \$51,474.40 for Asians, and \$41,781.20 for Black or African Americans).
+The Hispanic graduates had the lowest annualized starting salary at \$40,784.60 compared to the Non-Hispanic population.

-Additionally, Hispanics are generally debt averse (Mortenson, 1988; Burdman, 2005), and yet are still desiring to access higher education, there is a greater number of Hispanic students who are receiving their bachelor's degree from a public institution to alleviate debt burden rather than elite institutions (Bensimon & Dowd, 2009).
+Additionally, Hispanics are generally debt averse (Mortenson, 1988, p.
+25; Burdman, 2005), and yet are still desiring to access higher education, there is a greater number of Hispanic students who are receiving their bachelor's degree from a public institution to alleviate debt burden rather than elite institutions (Bensimon & Dowd, 2009, p.
+634).
 For those reasons, Hispanics face the issue of gainful employment and trying to pay back the loans.
 What's more concerning, because Hispanics are more prone to face unemployment, and according to economists, are vulnerable and susceptible at a time of financial difficulties, such as recessions (Cohen, 2015), paying back the loans with a likelihood of becoming delinquent or defaulting (Mitchell, 2015), Hispanics face dire financial situations with a likelihood of a stressful financial situation.